SeisComP/main/apps/python/descriptions/scorgls.rst

-scorgls lists all available origin ids within a given time range to stdout.
+*scorgls* lists all available origin IDs within a given time range to stdout.

-Use :ref:`scevtls` for listing all event ids.
+Use :ref:`scevtls` for listing all event IDs.
+In extension to :ref:`scevts` and scorgls :ref:`scquery` can search for parameters based on complex custom queries.

 Example
 =======

-Print all origin ids for the complete year 2012.
+Print all origin IDs for the complete year 2012.

 .. code-block:: sh